Here’s a glimpse inside a warehouse for online supermarket Ocado where hundreds of robots can be seen whizzing around picking groceries for customers.

 It’s no surprise then, that the warehouse is big.
 It spans an area equivalent to three football pitches – and the sporting analogies don’t stop there.

-Underpinning the system is more steel than in the Wembley arch – some 1,089 tonnes in total.
+Underpinning the system is more steel than in the arch over Wembley Stadium – some 1,089 tonnes in total.

 The amount of track in the building would stretch from London to Cambridge (70 miles/112km) if laid in a straight line.